 Eating lots of fresh seafood is an indispensable part of Tulum Mexico things to do.

-Thanks to the town’s location by the sea, locals and visitors alike are able to enjoy different types of fresh seafood all throughout the year.
+Thanks to the town’s location by the sea, locals and visitors alike can enjoy different types of fresh seafood throughout the year.

 25. Squeeze a workout at Tulum Jungle Gym